Travel Guide for Liverpool and Anfield Stadium

 After the miracle of Istanbul success has been in short supply.
 Two cup titles – the FA Cup in 2006 and the League Cup in 2012 – are all the Kop has been able to rejoice.

 However hopes for better times were raised when Borussia Dortmund’s dynamic manager Jürgen Klopp took over the helm at Anfield.
-The first season saw two cup finals but unfortunately defeats in both the League Cup and Europe League.
-However, in Dortmund, it took a couple of seasons before Klopp was able to lead the club to great success …
+The first season saw two cup finals but unfortunately defeats in both the League Cup and Europa League.

 The Scot Billy Liddell remained at Liverpool for his entire career and scored 228 goals in 534 games.
 Undoubtedly he would have reached even higher numbers for both had it not have been for the war.
 However when the league finally started up again for the season 1946/47 Liverpool and Billy Liddell became champions.